-10. Describe the needs of low-income youth and your agency's efforts to promote increased community coordination and collaboration in meeting the needs of low-income youth.
+I. Describe the needs of low-income youth and your agency's efforts to promote increased community coordination and collaboration in meeting the needs of low-income youth.

 Many low-income youth have the same barriers and problems as adults.
-With the dropout rate for the three counties WCCA serves staying steady or rising slightly this last school year, the numbers show improvement for older students over past higher trends.
-For 2013-2014, the dropout rate was 1.19 in Henderson County, 2.29 in Transylvania County and 1.72 in Polk County.
+With the dropout rate for the three counties WCCA serves has declined this last school year.
 Administrators credit strategies put in place specifically to deter students from leaving school as the leading reason for the improved numbers.
 Giving students alternatives on how they could proceed with their education creates more opportunities for them to be successful.
 Early College programs serve as a preventative measure and intervention programs help keep students enrolled by identifying barriers or issues and working on solutions.
-In Henderson County, at our Balfour Early Head Start Center, Balfour Education Center's parenting and child care program provides a curriculum on Parenting and Early Childhood Education in conjunction with a child daycare program for adolescent parents.
+In Henderson County, at our Balfour Early Head

+Start Center, Balfour Education Center's parenting and child care program provides a curriculum on Parenting and Early Childhood Education in conjunction with a child daycare program for adolescent parents.
 The Youth Recovery program supported by a regional Youth Council Grant also provides a case manager for recovered dropouts to give them mentoring and academic support for graduation and post-secondary transition.
 It is hoped that a greater emphasis on "bullying prevention" will encourage attendance and graduation.